 3) Media-driven attention, leading to users searching for the brand directly

-Is there a Plan C?
+Is There a Plan C?

 Is this the only choice app developers and marketers have when planning an app promotion strategy?
-Or is there an option available which can even bypass disadvantages and give a mixture of the advantages in one bundle?
+Or is there an option available which can bypass disadvantages and give a mixture of the advantages in one bundle?

-It’s killing two birds with one stone in such an app promotion strategy – for little cost.
+It’s killing two birds with one stone – for little cost.
 The type of action can be anything realistic that won’t take too much time, otherwise users are not interested in achieving the respective goal:

-No sure formula exists for the perfect app promotion strategy if you buy app installs.
+There isn’t one formula for the perfect app promotion strategy when buying app installs.
 Results are still dependent on your app as well as users who are getting in touch with it.

 ayeT-Studios is an experienced company in this business and offers a personal customized app promotion strategy to give you the best results, no matter if you have an Android or iOS application.